mmcdermott/EventStreamGPT/EventStream/data/README.md

 This applies both to static and dynamic data elements.

+Currently, the only supported outlier detection model is a standard-deviation cutoff algorithm, which filters out elements that are more than a fixed number of standard deviations away from the mean.
+The only currently supported normalizer model is a standard scaler model which centers data to have zero mean and scales it to have unit variance.
+More models are in progress, and we always welcome further contributions.

 ##### Pre-process categorical data elements

 The system can fit vocabularies to categorical columns and filter out elements that happen insufficiently